 The goals of the program are:

-- To educate teachers who understand that excellence in teaching begins with deep knowledge and a critical understand of their subject matter as a means of developing high standards of achievement and excellence for their K-12 students.
+- To educate teachers who understand that excellence in teaching begins with deep knowledge and a critical understanding of their subject matter as a means of developing high standards of achievement and excellence for their K-12 students.

 - To educate teachers who understand that education and schooling are shaped by larger socio-historical, political, economic, and geographic contexts.